kshootmania/ksm-chart-format/kson_format.md

     4. "`type=SwitchAudio;fileName=music.ogg`" in KSH
        ```
        {
-           "type":"audio_swap",
+           "type":"switch_audio",
            "filename":"music.ogg" // not in "v" because "filename" is not changeable in invocation
        }
        ```
-- No audio effects are predefined in default.
+- Audio effects in the "Audio effects & parameter list" are predefined with its default value.
-    - You need to define all audio effects used in kson explicitly.

-### Audio effect parameter types
+#### Audio effect parameter types

 Values of all these types are set by a floating-point value.